tszhong0411/windows-11-on-web/README.md

 This project aims to provide a web-based version of Windows 11, allowing users to experience Windows 11 directly from their web browser.

-## Working

-- Taskbar:
-  - [x] Resorting apps
+## Things need to be fixed

-  - [ ] Quick settings
+- Quick settings

+  - Edit quick settings is not functional
+  - Nearby sharing is not functional

-  - [ ] Calendar
+- Calendar

+  - Scroll animation
+  - Years calculate in decade view is not accurate
+  - Focus is not functional

-  - [ ] Widgets
+- Taskbar

-## Not working

-- Currently, there are no features that cannot implement.
-Stay tuned for future updates as we continue to enhance the web version of Windows 11.
+  - Show desktop is not functional

 ## Resources